XaviArnaus/pitxu/README.md

 This project works with a bunch of system resources.
 This means that for Python to be able to compile the dependecies we need to have some packages in the OS level.

+⚠️ Due to the Text-to-Speech (at least), the linux system must be 64 bits.
+This is choosen when burning the new Raspberry Pi OS image using the official Imager.
+Make sure that you choose a 64bit distro.

 ## Linux (Raspberry Pi)

 ### Dependencies related to `Pillow`